Etna, Sicily, Italy

-Interesting fact: Giuseppe originally thought his life path would completely depart from his family’s winemaking legacy.
-He left his hometown, trained as a pianist, taught music and studied literature before realising, following his father’s death, that his true vocation was one and only: to make wines in the Etna.
+Interesting fact: Giuseppe originally thought his path in life would completely depart from his family’s winemaking legacy.
+He left his hometown, trained as a pianist, taught music and studied literature before realising, following his father’s death, that his true vocation was one and only: making wines in the Etna.

 Girolamo Russo Wines

 Giuseppe Russo founded the ‘Girolamo Russo’ estate in 2005 as a tribute to his eponymous late father.
 The Russos are native to Passopisciaro, a village on Etna’s north slope, that has become the epicentre of the rebirth on one the most important indigenous varieties – Nerello Mascalese.

 The Etna is Europe’s largest active volcano and it’s on its unique soils, at an altitude between 650 and 780 metres, that the Russo estate sprawls across 26 hectares of vines, olive trees and hazelnut groves.
 Many of the free-standing bush vines are over 80 years old, having evolved in harmony in Etna’s black, mineral-rich volcanic soil.

 It is the history of this terroir and of the people that have worked it for centuries that Giuseppe tells through his wines; each one reflects the diverse character of the specific ‘cru’ vineyards (or ‘contradas’) they are produced from.
 Due to the specific location on the volcano and the different layers of lava and ash that compose the soil, each contrada has its own character as do, therefore, the wines made from each of them.